maxmlewa/FPGA_Step_Generator/README.md

 ### Why the Emphasis on Isolation ?
 Simple transistor curve tracers typically share a ground reference between the collector supply (triangular waveform generator in our case) and the base supply (step generator), and that works fine for simple setups.
 But if you want to test both NPN and PNP devices using the same hardware setup, you need more flexibility, and I needed it as well.

-To support both positive going and negative going steps relative to the collector supply, this system isolates the step generator from the collector supply unit.
+To support both positive going and negative going steps relative to the Emitter terminal, this system isolates the step generator from the collector supply unit.
 Therefore, a simple selector switch can be used toggle between NPN and PNP modes without rewiring, as done in commercial grade curve tracers.

 ## System Architecture